E-invoicing in Malaysia | LHDN E-invoice

 So, taxpayers are basically anyone or any organization that earns taxable income in Malaysia.
 Almost everyone or every entity, except for some exceptions, will have to use e-invoices, according to the e-invoicing guide.

-Taxpayers can pick how they want to send e-invoices to LDHN based on their situation and what they need for their business.
+Taxpayers can pick how they want to send e-invoices to LHDN based on their situation and what they need for their business.
 This makes switching to e-invoices easier.

 Taxpayers have two options for sending electronic invoices: